-Security Systems and TCO: Why Total Cost of Ownership makes good sense
+Investing in Your Security: Why a Total Cost of Ownership approach makes sense

 At first glance this makes sense.
 Buyers have budgets, and upfront costs are readily quantifiable.
 Comparing the upfront costs of different solutions provides buyers with a benchmark against which to consider their potential CAPEX implications.